LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 8. These tags are used for connections in the rest of Simulation Engine modules: Temperature Controller Logic, Temperature Chamber Model and UDP.
 Notice all of them are Doubles except for **Fan on?**.

-9. Go to **Mappings** under the Simulation Standard Engine and select the M**anual Mapping** tab.
+9. Go to **Mappings** under the Simulation Standard Engine and select the **Manual Mapping** tab.
 This section will allow you to have a better look of the tag flow in this application.
 In the left pane you will see all the channels that haven’t been mapped.
 Just look, don’t make changes.

 |![Figure 1.11 Mappings Configuration](Pictures/mappings.jpg)
 |:--:|